isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/The Individual Transition Plan/Developing the ITP.md

 <p>This section captures the student’s wishes, ambitions and dreams about
 what they want to do when they graduate or in their lives.
 This can include social and work-related aspirations.
-Information can be drawn from <strong><a href="https://staging.d3j5q81zdtd1vn.amplifyapp.com/family-envisioning-meeting/family-envisioning-meeting/step2/" rel="noopener noreferrer nofollow" target="_blank">FEM Step 2</a></strong>, which captures the views of the student, family and school staff.Here are some examples of aspirations shared at FEM:</p>
+Information can be drawn from <strong><a href="https://staging.d3j5q81zdtd1vn.amplifyapp.com/family-envisioning-meeting/family-envisioning-meeting/step2/" rel="noopener noreferrer nofollow" target="_blank">FEM Step 2</a></strong>, which captures the views of the student, family and school staff.
+Here are some examples of aspirations shared at FEM:</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%;" height="auto" width="100%" alt="Source: MINDS TGS, CPAS School, Eden School" src="/images/Aspirations_examples.jpg">
 </div>